IBM/workshop-template/workshop/README.md

-## Workshop Title
+## IBM Developer Interactive Conference - Lab Stream

-Welcome to our workshop!
-In this workshop we'll be using foo to accomplish bar.
+Welcome to our conference!
+In this set of workshops we'll be using discussing various concepts of Build Smart Build Secure all while setting up an example application.
 The goals of this workshop are:

 * Goals!
 * Have fun!

-### About this workshop
+### About this conference

 The introductory page of the workshop is broken down into the following sections: